Motorcycle Accident Lawyer

 If your motorcycle doesn’t have a windshield, you’ll also need to wear eye protection to protect yourself from the wind and bits of displaced debris.

-If you were injured from a motorcycle accident as a passenger, it is pretty likely that you weren’t at fault for an accident.
+If you were injured in a motorcycle accident as a passenger, it is pretty likely that you weren’t at fault for an accident.
 While not guaranteed, you have a good chance of having a claim.

 Some safety considerations as a passenger include: